 Recommended Options

 CCSDS projects planning to perform interoperability testing in the cloud are to recommended utilize one of the two approaches depicted below in Figure 4.
 Utilizing the same cloud provider brings some policy challenges but also eliminates some technical challenges.
-An example of a policy challenge is each agency’s policy on which cloud providers can be utilized.
-Some agencies have a strict cloud policy while others do not and it depends on the type and classification of data being hosted in the cloud.
+An example of a policy challenge is each agency’s policy about which cloud providers can be utilized.
+Some agencies have a strict cloud policy while others do not and it may depend on the type and classification of data being hosted in the cloud.